TheRealSwayamShree/caramel-vscode-theme/README.md

 6. Navigate to `File > Preferences > Color Theme` and select either **Caramel Dark** or **Caramel Light**.

 ## Contributing
-We are not accepting contributions to this theme at the moment.
-However, you are welcome to **report issues** in this repository or fork it to make your own modifications.
+At this time, I am not accepting contributions.
+However you are welcome to **report issues** in this repository or fork it to make your own modifications.

 ## License
 This theme is licensed under the [MIT License](LICENSE).